tupini07/raylib-cpp-cmake-template/README.md

-This repo constains a small game that you can use as a template for your Raylib games if you with to use C++ and Cmake.
+This repo constains a small game that you can use as a template for your Raylib games if you with to use C++ and CMake.

-Cmake is configured to automatically download the dependencies of your game through git, and pin them to a specific commit version (for example, [see how we're importing the raylib dependency](https://github.com/tupini07/raylib-cpp-cmake-template/blob/c6996a2477e713671337e4c40d1b602f10acb01a/CMakeLists.txt#L25-L31)).
+CMake is configured to automatically download the dependencies of your game through git, and pin them to a specific commit version (for example, [see how we're importing the raylib dependency](https://github.com/tupini07/raylib-cpp-cmake-template/blob/c6996a2477e713671337e4c40d1b602f10acb01a/CMakeLists.txt#L25-L31)).
 This provides a very flexible mechanism to include new dependencies, or update the existing ones, without having to muck about with your system's package manager, or worrying about linking external libraries at all.
-It is a bit slower on the first build though, since cmake will need to build everything.
+It is a bit slower on the first build though, since CMake will need to build everything.

 For the moment, the project is using the following dependencies which should be useful in many games: